 He has served as pro bono counsel, and has been active on the boards of non-profit organizations in the Stamford, Connecticut area.
 The Connecticut Law Tribune honored Brian as one of its New Leaders in the Law in 2016.
-He was also selected to the Connecticut Super Lawyers list in 2020 as a Rising Star to the Connecticut Super Lawyers list from 2012 to 2019.
+He was also selected to the Connecticut Super Lawyers list from 2022 to 2022 as a Rising Star to the Connecticut Super Lawyers list from 2012 to 2019.